Keyboard shortcuts

 Writable Iterables

-Create async iterables you can write to programmatically:
+Create async iterables you can write to programmatically, which bridges the gap between push-based and pull-based data models:

 import { WritableIterable } from "jsr:@j50n/proc@0.24.6";